figtools/figgy.docs/architecture/caching.md

 ### Remote cache:

-DynamoDB is leveraged as a remote cache for Figgy and is deployed as part of of the standard [Figgy Footprint](/docs/getting-started/figgy-footprint.html).
+DynamoDB is leveraged as a remote cache for Figgy and is deployed as part of the standard [Figgy Footprint](/docs/getting-started/figgy-footprint.html).

 DynamoDB was chosen for the following reasons:
 - Serverless